Treatment Programs: Alcohol and Drug Addiction Treatment

 - 12. Are services or referrals offered to family members to ensure they understand addiction and the recovery process to help them support the recovering individual?

-We hope those suggested questions help.
-And, we wish you the best for your recovery!
+We hope those suggested questions help you in your pursuit of recovery!

 "Despite all we can say, many who are real alcoholics are not going to believe they are in that class.
 By every form of self-deception and experimentation, they will try to prove themselves exceptions to the rule, therefore nonalcoholic.
 If anyone who is showing inability to control his drinking can do the right- about-face and drink like a gentleman, our hats are off to him.
 Heaven knows, we have tried hard enough and long enough to drink like other people!